cybercongress/cyber/cyber.md

 ## Speed

 We require instant confirmation time to provide users with the feeling of a conventional web-application.
-This is a powerful architectural requirement that shapes the economical topology and the scalability of the {\hyperref[cyber]{cyber}} protocol.
+This is a powerful architectural requirement that shapes the economical topology and the scalability of the [cyber](#cyber-protocol) protocol.
 The proposed blockchain design is based on the \linkgreen{https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ}{Tendermint consensus} algorithm with 146 validators and has a quick, 5 second tx finality time.
 The average confirmation time is closer to 1 second and could make complex blockchain interactions almost invisible to agents.

 We denote one particular \linkred{https://github.com/cybercongress/go-cyber}{go-cyber} property in the context of speed - rank computation.
 Being a part of the consensus, it occurs in parallel to transaction validation within the rounds.
 A round is a consensus variable defined by the stakeholders.
 At the inception, one round is set to 20 blocks.
 Practically, this indicates that every 100 seconds the network must agree on the current root hash of the {\hyperref[knowledge-graph]{knowledge graph}}.
-This means that every {\hyperref[cyberlinks]{cyberlink}} submitted becomes a part of the {\hyperref[knowledge-graph]{knowledge graph}} almost instantly and acquires a rank within an average period of 50 seconds.
+This means that every [cyberlink](#cyberlinks) submitted becomes a part of the {\hyperref[knowledge-graph]{knowledge graph}} almost instantly and acquires a rank within an average period of 50 seconds.
 In the early days of \linkred{https://google.com}{Google} rank was recomputed roughly every week.
 We believe that masters of the Great Web will be pleased to observe that ranking changes in real-time, but, have decided to launch the network with an assumption that this window is enough.
-It is expected that with the development of the {\hyperref[cyber]{cyber}} protocol the velocity of each round will decrease.
+It is expected that with the development of the [cyber](#cyber-protocol) protocol the velocity of each round will decrease.
 This is due to competition between heroes.
 We are aware of certain mechanisms to make this function order of magnitudes faster:

 \begin{itemize}
 \item optimization of the consensus parameters